 \section{Introduction}

 In Transformer~\cite{vaswani2023attentionneed} architectures, special tokens have been widely adopted as compression carriers of contextual information across natural language processing~\cite{devlin-etal-2019-bert, liu2019robertarobustlyoptimizedbert,bulatov2022recurrent,ge2024incontext,li2024500xcompressorgeneralizedpromptcompression} and computer vision~\cite{dosovitskiy2021an,ye2025vocollamavisioncompressionlarge}.
-For context compression, so-called soft prompt methods~\cite{chang2024efficientpromptingmethodslarge, li-etal-2025-prompt} employ encoders to condense long contexts into few special tokens, enabling decoders to perform inference based on compressed representations rather than raw inputs, thereby significantly reducing memory consumption and inference latency in long-context scenarios~\cite{jiang-etal-2024-hierarchical, xu2024conciseprecisecontextcompression}.
-We illustrate typical soft prompt architectures in Figure~\ref{fig:main} where special tokens are appended at the end of the context, intending to capture the context semantics via causal attention mechanism in LLMs.
+For context compression, the so-called soft prompt methods~\cite{chang2024efficientpromptingmethodslarge, li-etal-2025-prompt} employ encoders to condense long contexts into few special tokens, enabling decoders to perform inference based on compressed representations rather than raw inputs, thereby significantly reducing memory consumption and inference latency in long-context scenarios~\cite{jiang-etal-2024-hierarchical, xu2024conciseprecisecontextcompression, luo-etal-2025-beyond}.
+We illustrate typical soft prompt architectures in Figure~\ref{fig:main} where special tokens are appended at the end of the context, in order to capture the context semantics via causal attention mechanism in LLMs.

 The design ensures full context visibility for special tokens.
-However, we remark that in Transformer architectures position IDs do not need to coincide with physical token positions and the model's perceived positional information is primarily determined by position IDs rather than physical token positions~\cite{vaswani2023attentionneed}.
-From this viewpoint, the local inductive biases introduced by position encodings~\cite{devlin-etal-2019-bert, vaswani2023attentionneed, su2023roformerenhancedtransformerrotary,JMLR:v21:20-074,press2022trainshorttestlong} weaken the efficacy of context compression under the default position layout (DPL), primarily because of the substantial distance between the special tokens and the context tokens, as illustrated in Figure~\ref{fig:main} DPL.
-In this paper, we examine carefully position layout designs and propose \textbf{Enhanced Position Layout (EPL)} for soft prompt architectures, which comprises \textbf{Uniform Position Layout (UPL)} and \textbf{Consistent Position Layout (CPL)}.
+However, in Transformer architectures position IDs do not need to coincide with physical token positions and the model's perceived positional information is primarily determined by position IDs rather than physical token positions~\cite{vaswani2023attentionneed}.
+From this viewpoint, the local inductive biases introduced by position encodings~\cite{devlin-etal-2019-bert, vaswani2023attentionneed, su2023roformerenhancedtransformerrotary,JMLR:v21:20-074,press2022trainshorttestlong} weaken the efficacy of context compression under the default position layout (DPL), due to the substantial distance between the special tokens and the context tokens, as shown in Figure~\ref{fig:main} (DPL).
+In this paper, we carefully examine position layout designs and propose \textbf{Enhanced Position Layout (EPL)} for soft prompt architectures, which comprises \textbf{Uniform Position Layout (UPL)} and \textbf{Consistent Position Layout (CPL)}.